-National Electricity Rules or NER has the meaning given to it in the National Electricity (Victoria) Act 2005.

-network charges mean charges that a distributor is entitled to charge to a retailer in connection with the supply of electricity to their shared customers.
+National Electricity Rules or NER has the meaning given to it in the network charges mean charges that a distributor is entitled to charge to a retailer in connection with the supply of electricity to their shared customers.

-nominal voltage means the AC (phase to phase or phase to earth RMS, as applicable) or DC voltage by which a system of supply is designated.
+Essential Services Commission Electricity Distribution Code of Practice nominal voltage means the AC (phase to phase or phase to earth RMS, as applicable) or DC voltage by which a system of supply is designated.